 In the event of any fundamental transaction, as described in the warrants and generally including any merger with or into another entity, sale of all or substantially all of our assets, tender offer or exchange offer, or reclassification of our common stock, then upon any subsequent exercise of a warrant, the holder will have the right to receive as alternative consideration, for each share of our common stock that would have been issuable upon such exercise immediately prior to the occurrence of such fundamental transaction, the number of shares of our common stock of the successor or acquiring corporation or of our company, if it is the surviving corporation, and any additional consideration receivable upon or as a result of such transaction by a holder of the number of shares of our common stock for which the warrant is exercisable immediately prior to such event.
-In addition, in the event of a fundamental transaction, we will be required to purchase at a holder's option, exercisable at any time prior to the consummation of the fundamental transaction, such holder's warrants for cash in an amount equal to the value of the unexercised portion of such holder's warrants, determined in accordance with the Black Scholes option pricing under the warrants, and, at the election of the holder, be obligated to deliver in exchange for the warrants, a security of the successor entity in substantially the same form and substance of the warrants.
+In addition, in the event of a fundamental transaction, we will be required to purchase at a holder's option, exercisable at any time prior to the consummation of the fundamental transaction, such holder's warrants for cash in an amount equal to the value of the unexercised portion of such holder's warrants, determined in accordance with the Black Scholes option pricing model as specified in the warrants.
+In the event of a fundamental transaction in which we are not the survivor, the successor entity will be obligated to assume all our obligations under the warrants, and, at the election of the holder, be obligated to deliver in exchange for the warrants, a security of the successor entity in substantially the same form and substance of the warrants.